Is nursing right for me?

 What does a nurse do?

-They provide support from basic triage to emergency surgery.
-The field has a wide range of career opportunities, ranging from entry-level practitioner to doctoral-level researcher.
+Nurses provide support across the full spectrum of care, from basic triage to emergency surgery.
+The field offers a wide range of career opportunities, from entry-level practitioner to doctoral-level researcher.

 What settings do nurses work in?

-Nurses can work in a wide range of settings, including hospitals, doctors’ offices, clinics, retirement homes and hospice facilities.
+Nurses work in hospitals, doctors' offices, clinics, retirement homes and hospice facilities.
 They may also work in private homes, schools, occupational health settings and camps.
-Nurses can choose to work internationally, conduct research or act as consultants.
+Some nurses choose to work internationally, conduct research or act as consultants.

 What is the average salary of a nurse?

-The median annual wage for registered nurses was $86,070 ($41.38 p/hr) in May 2023.
-In some parts of the country, the starting salary may be even higher.
-Because of the acute nursing shortage, many employers are paying signing bonuses to new nurses or paying down a portion of the new nurse’s nursing school loans.
-Travel nurses can often earn a significantly higher salary.
-See more.
+The median annual wage for registered nurses was $86,070 in May 2023.
+Starting salaries may be higher depending on location.
+Because of the nursing shortage, many employers offer signing bonuses or loan repayment assistance.
+Travel nurses can often earn significantly more.
+Current salary data.

 What is the projected job outlook for nurses?

-According to the Bureau of Labor Statistics, employment of registered nurses is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.
-Growth will occur for a number of reasons.
-See more.
+According to the Bureau of Labor Statistics, employment of registered nurses is projected to grow 5% from 2024-34, faster than the average for all occupations.
+Learn more about the job outlook.

 What type of degree do I need to become a nurse?

-You can become a nurse by obtaining either a Bachelor of Science in Nursing (BSN) or an Associate’s Degree in Nursing (ADN).
-A BSN is a four-year degree obtained at a college or university, while an ADN may be obtained through a community or technical college.
-Two-year institutions require completion of prerequisite coursework prior to entry into the nursing program.
+You can become a nurse by earning either a Bachelor of Science in Nursing (BSN) or an Associate Degree in Nursing (ADN).
+A BSN is a four-year degree from a college or university; an ADN is typically earned through a community or technical college and requires prerequisite coursework before entering the program.

-To become a registered nurse (RN), graduates must pass the NCLEX to become licensed through the State Board of Nursing.
-There is currently a large push to move ANDs to receive their BS degree.
+To become a registered nurse (RN), graduates must pass the NCLEX exam to become licensed through the State Board of Nursing.
+There is currently a strong push for ADN graduates to go on to earn a bachelor's degree.

 How competitive is nursing school?

 Nursing school is very competitive.
-For example, in the 2018 application cycle, OHSU received approximately 1,795 applications and accepted 428 students (~ 24%); the average prerequisite GPA of these students was 3.85.
-Many private nursing schools, such as Linfield College and the University of Portland, receive similar numbers of applications.
-The importance of exceptional grades and well-rounded work, volunteer or extracurricular experiences cannot be overemphasized.
+In the 2018 application cycle, OHSU received approximately 1,795 applications and accepted 428 students (about 24%); the average prerequisite GPA of accepted students was 3.85.

-- At least a 3.5 in prerequisites with no grade lower than a “B” in all courses.
+- A strong overall GPA, with at least a 3.5 in prerequisites and no grade lower than a B

-- Well-rounded work, volunteer and/or extracurricular experience, including community service and health care-related experience.
+- Well-rounded work, volunteer and extracurricular experience, including healthcare-related experience

-Do I need experience to complete a certified nursing assistant (CNA) program before applying to nursing schools?
+Do I need certified nursing assistant (CNA) experience before applying?

 Where can I get my certified nursing assistant (CNA)?